TimelessBeing/battle_for_eden/rules.md

 The game is played in two parts:

-- first, the players first use hexagonal tiles to create a map of Eden, including the Heart of Eden and the portals connecting Eden to each civilization
+- first, the players use hexagonal tiles to create a map of Eden, including the Heart of Eden and the portals connecting Eden to each civilization
 - then, the conquest begins: players initially control the tiles near their portal, and to win they must either conquer and destroy all other portals